Steps to Earning Substance Abuse Counselor Certification in Florida

 Substance abuse counselors in Florida possess a unique skillset that makes them valuable members of any recovery or addiction treatment team in settings like hospitals, prisons, inpatient rehabilitation centers, outpatient treatment centers, community programs, and more.

 For example, Escambia County reported an overdose death rate of 69.6 per 100,000 people, while Marion County reported a similar overdose death rate of 62.4 per 100,000 people.
-Perhaps just as alarming was the percentage of overdose deaths in these counties related to fentanyl: 75 percent and 63 percent, respectively.
+The percentage of overdose deaths in these counties related to fentanyl stood at 75 percent and 63 percent, respectively.

 Duval County, home to the large cities of Jacksonville and Jacksonville Beach, reported an opioid overdose death rate of 55.4 per 100,000 people during this time, and its share of fentanyl-related deaths stood at a sobering 78 percent.